 Kidney illness

 Kidneys in people with renal disease are so severely damaged that they are no longer as effective in filtering fluids, removing waste, and maintaining electrolyte balance as they were when they were healthy.
 Kidney illness can lead to a build-up of waste materials in the blood, which can cause restless legs syndrome or sleeplessness.
-Although renal dialysis or transplant do not usually restore regular sleep patterns, experts do not yet know why.
+Although renal dialysis or transplants do not usually restore regular sleep patterns, experts do not know why.

 Breathing difficulties

 The possibility of nocturnal asthma episodes, which abruptly awaken the sleeper, increases when the airways become constricted at night due to circadian-related changes in the tone of the muscles surrounding the airways.
-It may be more difficult to fall asleep if you have breathing problems, are afraid of having an attack, use steroids, or use other breathing treatments that also have a stimulating impact like coffee.
+It may be more challenging to fall asleep if you have breathing problems, are afraid of having an attack, use steroids, or use other breathing treatments that also have a stimulating impact, like coffee.
 Emphysema and bronchitis sufferers may also have trouble sleeping and staying asleep due to excessive sputum production is prevented with Waklert, breathing difficulties, and coughing.

 Conclusion